 On October 6, 1999, we conducted an on-site audit with the appellant and the immediate supervisor, [name].
+During the audit, the appellant provided descriptive information on the types of cases handled.
 In reaching our decision, we have reviewed the audit findings and all information of record furnished by the appellant and the agency.